-Please stand as the Clergy enter the Cathedral in silence The Certaine Notes Chamber Choir will sing from the Gallery
+Please stand as the Clergy enter in silence

-The Collect for Holy Week
+Collect for Holy Week

 Almighty and everlasting God, of your tender love towards us you sent your Son, our Saviour Jesus Christ, to take upon him our flesh, and to suffer death upon the cross, that all should follow the example of his great humility: mercifully grant that we may both follow the example of his patience, and also be made partakers of his resurrection; through the same Jesus Christ our Lord.
 Amen.